-The tool was generally well received and feedback from the pilot is being used to inform the next release of the tool due in December 2017.
+The tool was generally well received and feedback from the pilot was used to inform the next release of the tool.
 Not all participants were familiar with the language, but exploring this and seeking meaning relevant to individual staff context is part of the process.

 Staff appreciated that the tool and the language used is supportive and is not judgemental but affirms existing capabilities and suggests future areas for development with a focused playlist of resources to explore.

 - The availability of a tool developed using the expertise of Jisc colleagues and the profiles linked to professional development frameworks represents a huge saving in time and adds weight and credibility to the initiative